-PHILADELPHIA –January 23, 2017 – The Penn Treaty Special Services District (Penn Treaty SSD) is proud to announce Grants and Sponsorships to the following recipients:
+PHILADELPHIA – JANUARY 2020– Penn Treaty Special Services District is proud to announce the following Grants and Sponsorships approved at the January meeting:

 About Penn Treaty Special Services District